Competitiveness Improvement Project

 The Competitiveness Improvement Project's Impact

 During that time, CIP has helped more than two dozen small businesses across the United States develop new and innovative distributed wind energy technology.
-CIP projects have made distributed wind energy more cost-competitive, improved its interoperability with other distributed energy resources, and increased the number of small- and mid-scale wind turbine designs tested to national standards.
+CIP projects have made distributed wind energy more cost-competitive, improved its interoperability with other distributed energy resources, and increased the number of small- and medium-scale wind turbine designs tested to national standards.

 2012